The Big One

 In 2019 the UN released a stark warning.
 Around the world school children went on strike and 10,000 people came out on the streets of London.
 Shortly after, Parliament declared an environment and climate emergency.

+But not much has changed in the behaviour of those in power.
 Imagine what 100,000 people working together could do.
 Imagine you are one of them.
-Would it be unstoppable?
+Would change be unstoppable?

 This is a moment of huge potential.